 There are many different pages that a business website can include, but there are four basics that every site MUST have: the Home Page, About Us Page, Start Here Page, and Blog Page.

-Begin you website review with these pages and make sure you’re happy with them before you move to ones that get fewer visitors or have less of an impact.
+So whether you're creating a new site or reviewing a current one, begin with these pages and make sure you’re happy with them before you move to ones that get fewer visitors or have less of an impact.

 Let’s take a look at each of these 4 pages and a few tips to focus on: